 Expenditure required to be treated as capital expenditure under statutory provisions, but which does not result in the creation of non-current assets, is charged as expenditure to the relevant service in the Comprehensive Income and Expenditure Statement.
-Where the Authority has determined to meet the cost of this expenditure from capital resources or by borrowing, a transfer in the Movement in Reserves Statement from the General Fund balance to the Capital Adjustment Account then reverses out the amounts charged to services so that there is no impact on the level of council tax.
+Where the Authority has determined to meet the cost of this expenditure from capital resources or by borrowing, the amount charged to services is reversed out by way of a transfer from the General Fund balance to the Capital Adjustment Account and reported in the Movement in Reserves Statement.